nuke-haus/noita_mods/README.md

 ## Simple invincibility frames

 This mod makes the player invincible for a very short time span when they take damage.
-You can tweak the iframe settings in CONFIG_IFRAMES.lua, open it with Notepad++ or some other text editor.
+You can tweak the settings in CONFIG_IFRAMES.lua, open it with Notepad++ or some other text editor.

 ## Better procedural wands